morrownr/rtw89/README.md

 ## Uninstallation Guide

-For users who installed the driver via `DKMS`, run
+For users who installed the driver via `DKMS`, run:

 1. Check the version of the rtw89 driver installed on your system.
 ```
 sudo dkms status